lambda-nvda/lambdaNvda/addon/doc/fr/readme.md

 statut du développement.
 La version en cours de développement n'est pas incluse car elle peut subir des modifications jusqu'à ce qu'elle soit marquée comme stable ou rejetée en tant que candidate.

+### Version 1.3.0 (stable)

+* Support for newer version of NVDA (Support for Python 3)
+* Solved an issue while pressing duplicate line command NVDA+d in a blank line caused clipboard content to be pasted.
+Now when you press NVDA+d and you are in a blank line, a new blank line appears as expected.

 ### Version 1.2.2 (stable)